-Prerequisites: The appropriate door frame must be installed at the front of the booth.
-If this booth is a drive-through booth, the appropriate door frame must be installed at the back of the booth.
+Prerequisites: The appropriate drive-through end wall must be installed at the front of the booth.
+If this booth has product doors at both ends, the appropriate drive-through end wall must be installed at the back of the booth.